Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

 5. With the explorer open, change the active Jupyter theme from light to dark and back.
 Confirm that PyGWalker inherits the theme used when it first opens, follows both live theme changes, and keeps the active PyGWalker tab and selected DataFrame instead of remounting the app.
+   Confirm that the PyGWalker background and empty host area match, and that its primary, surface, text, border, and focus colors follow the active Jupyter palette.
 6. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
 This proves that the rendered app can query the selected live kernel object.
 7. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
 Confirm that a